codeimpossible/codeimpossible.github.com/_posts/2012-04-13-Getting-started-with-NodeJS-on-Windows.md

 ## I got a chance to play around with nodejs earlier this week and it took me less than 5 minutes to get up and running

 ***Note: if you install express NPM will install the 3.x alpha release which is not compatible with the most recent version of connect.
-I&#39;ve updated this post&#39;s instructions on installing the express module.
+I've updated this post's instructions on installing the express module.
 Also, I published a package.json in [each of the examples on github][1] .***

 If you work in the web development arena then you have to have heard of NodeJS.
 I mean if you haven't you should question the people you hang out with, because everyone seems to be talking about this.

-I&#39;ve wanted to play around with it for a while, I mean it&#39;s *server-side **JavaScript*** that is like everything I&#39;ve ever wanted!
+I've wanted to play around with it for a while, I mean it's *server-side **JavaScript*** that is like everything I've ever wanted!

-Installation
+**Installation**

 Installing NodeJS on windows used to be a royal pain in the ass.
 It involved installing Cygwin and compiling node from source, which now-a-days is like asking someone to build their car before they test drive it.

 But now Windows is a first-class installation citizen!
-We have [our own nifty installer][2]  and it&#39;s pretty easy.
+We have [our own nifty installer][2]  and it's pretty easy.
 Download, double-click, press install and let the nodejs goodnes wash over your computer.

-Packages
+**Packages**

 Python has pip, Ruby has gems/bundler, .Net has Nuget, hell [everything has a package manager these days][3] , so it would stand to reason that NodeJS would have one.
 And NPM (Node Package Manager) is just that.
 Installing a package is pretty easy since NPM comes with the NodeJS install for Windows: